MevWebDev/Duck-Board-Game/README.md

 - **Graphical User Interface**: The game boasts a visually appealing interface, with a well-designed game board, player pawns, and dice, all following a duck-themed style.
 - **Player Interaction**: Players can roll the dice by pressing the space bar, triggering a dice roll animation and sound effect.
 - **Sound Effects**: The game includes thematic sound effects for rolling dice and background music to keep players engaged.
+-  **Save and Load Functionality**: Players can save their game progress at any moment by pressing the 'S' key.
+The game state, including the positions of the pawns, the current player, and the game status, is saved to a file.
+When the game is reopened, it automatically loads the saved state, allowing players to continue right where they left off.
 - **Winning Alert**: A vibrant and celebratory winning alert is displayed when a player wins, making the victory moment truly special.

 ## How to Play